neurobioinfo/segpy/README.md

 ### segpy.slurm
-`segpy.slurm` is a shield developed to run the segpy pipline, it can be used to submit jobs (step 1 to step 4) under HPC system, it has been using under [Beluga](https://docs.alliancecan.ca/wiki/B%C3%A9luga), an HPC that uses slurm system, the detail of using it is discussed in [segpy.svn](https://github.com/neurobioinfo/segpy/tree/main/segpy.svn).
+`segpy.slurm` is a shield developed to run the segpy pipeline in HPC system (slurm) to submit jobs (step 0 to step 3), it has been used under [Beluga](https://docs.alliancecan.ca/wiki/B%C3%A9luga), an HPC that uses slurm system, the detail using it is discussed in [segpy.svn](https://github.com/neurobioinfo/segpy/tree/main/segpy.svn).

 |<img src="https://raw.githubusercontent.com/neurobioinfo/segpy/main/segpy_slurm.png" width="300" height="500"/>|
 |:--:|
 | _segpy.svn workflow_ |

 To run the pipepline, you need 1) path of the pipeline (PIPELINE_HOME), 2) Working directory , 3) VCF, and 4) PED file
 ```